DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 ### Integers

 [Integers](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types), or ints, are the same as in math.
-The can only store whole numbers, positive or negative.\
+They can only store whole numbers, positive or negative.\
 One key thing to note about is using them in math.
 If you were to do a division like `3 / 4` you would expect to get `0.75` back.
 If the numbers used are ints the output must also be a whole number and anything after a decimal is truncated.\
 Meaning `3 / 4` is equal to `0`.
 It does not get rounded, everything after the decimal is cut off.